MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Osservazioni

-Se il controllo è aperto, viene ridimensionato; in caso contrario, `OnPosRectChanged` viene chiamata la funzione del contenitore.
+Se il controllo è aperto, viene ridimensionato; in caso contrario `OnPosRectChanged` , viene chiamata la funzione del contenitore.

 ## <a name="colecontrolsettext"></a><a name="settext"></a>COleControl:: SetText